serpro69/terraform-makefile/README.md

 ```

 > [!NOTE]
-> Before each target, several private Makefile functions run to configure the remote state backend: `validate`,`set-env`, and `init`.
-You should never have to run these yourself.
+> Before each target, several private Makefile functions run to configure the remote state backend: `_set-env`, `_check-ws`, ...
+> You should never have to run these yourself.

+### State Lock

+The GCS backend implements it's own locking mechanism by creating a `.lock` file in the same bucket for each workspace.
+See more in the [State Locking](https://developer.hashicorp.com/terraform/language/state/locking) docs.

 ### Considerations